(AQA Level 3 Advanced GCE in Art and Design)

 You will have your own studio working space in which current drawings are displayed, situated in

 our suite of Art studios.
-This encourages a continuous process of review discussion and evaluation
+This encourages a continuous process of review, discussion and

-of work in progress on a one-to-one basis.
-A portfolio of work is put together suitable for final
+evaluation of work in progress on a one-to-one basis.
+A portfolio of work is put together suitable

 You will need to have an A3 sketchbook for each unit of work.
 These can be purchased from the